 - “From” name: the previous emails would arrive to a customer’s inbox so that the email said it was from the name of the company.
 Instead, I changed the “From” name to be the first and last name of the Vice President.
 This encourages a person to open their email because they think it is from a real person rather than an automated email marketing platform.

 - Call-to-action: the previous emails included several calls-to-action which makes it difficult for a customer to decide what to click on.
 Instead, I removed all options for the customer and gave them one call-to-action.

 - Personalized signature: the previous emails did not include a signature from anyone in my client’s company.
 Instead, I included a personalized email signature that stated the email was being sent from the Vice President.
 Being that the email was written in plain-text as a message directly from the VP to the customer it helped me convince the recipient that this message was just for them.

-After making a few tweaks, I sent out the next campaign.
+After making a few tweaks, we sent out the next campaign.